Alexiou981/the-food-frontier/README.md

 #### As an admin:
 1. I can have access to the admin panel in order to create posts and recipes to populate the Home and Recipes page.
 2. I can access posts pending for approval and approve or dissapprove them depending on the content.
-3. I can access comments pending for approval and approve or dissapprove them.
-4. I can access recipes pending for approval and approve or dissapprove them.
+3. I can access recipes pending for approval and approve or dissapprove them.
-5. I can have full CRUD functionality to all posts, comments and recipes.
+4. I can have full CRUD functionality to all posts and recipes.

 #### As a user:
-1. I can create an account in order to have full access to the blog (Posts, Commenting, Recipes and Recipe Form).
+1. I can create an account in order to have full access to the blog (Posts, Recipes and Recipe Form).
 2. I can open a post by clicking on it.
-3. I can comment on a post and express my opinion.
-4. I can modify or delete a comment created by me.
-5. I can create a recipe by submitting the recipe form for approval.
+3. I can create a recipe by submitting the recipe form for approval.
-6. I can access all recipes created by me, approved or not, to either modify or delete them(CRUD).
+4. I can access all recipes created by me, approved or not, to either modify or delete them(CRUD).
-7. I can access the about page in order to find out more about the food blog.
+5. I can access the about page in order to find out more about the food blog.
-8. I can access the recipes page which included recipes written by other users too.
+6. I can access the recipes page which included recipes written by other users too.
-9. I can access recipes written by me on the My Recipes tab.
+7. I can access recipes written by me on the My Recipes tab.
-10. I can filter recipes depending on which cuisine they're at by choosing a cuisine from the dropdown menu.
+8. I can filter recipes depending on which cuisine they're at by choosing a cuisine from the dropdown menu.

 ## Design
 ### Wireframes: